Pariser Platz

 Nearby Attractions

-2. Reichstag Building: The seat of the German parliament, this building features a striking glass dome that allows visitors panoramic views of the city.
+2. Reichstag Building: The seat of the German parliament, this historic building features a striking glass dome that offers panoramic views of the city.

-4. Berlin Wall Memorial: A short distance from the square, this memorial offers insights into the history of the Berlin Wall and its impact on the city.
+5. Berlin Wall Memorial: A short distance away, this site offers insights into the history of the Berlin Wall and its impact on the city and its people.

 Insider Tips